Broken collarbone - aftercare

-Your health care provider may prescribe a stronger medication if you need it.
+Your provider may prescribe a stronger medicine if you need it.

-At first while your collarbone is healing, you will need to wear a sling or wrap (called figure of 8 bandage).
-This will:
+At first you need to wear a sling or brace as the bone heals.
+This will keep:

-- Keep you from moving your arm, which would be painful
+- You from moving your arm, which would be painful

 When you restart an activity after a broken collarbone, build up slowly.
 If your arm, shoulder, or collarbone begins to hurt, stop and rest.